japila-books/apache-spark-internals/docs/configuration-properties.md

 Default: `true`

-When enabled (`true`), MapOutputTrackerMaster will xref:scheduler:MapOutputTrackerMaster.adoc#getPreferredLocationsForShuffle[compute the preferred hosts] on which to run a given map output partition in a given shuffle, i.e. the nodes that the most outputs for that partition are on.
+When enabled (`true`), MapOutputTrackerMaster will scheduler:MapOutputTrackerMaster.md#getPreferredLocationsForShuffle[compute the preferred hosts] on which to run a given map output partition in a given shuffle, i.e. the nodes that the most outputs for that partition are on.

 == [[spark.shuffle.sort.bypassMergeThreshold]] spark.shuffle.sort.bypassMergeThreshold

-Maximum number of reduce partitions below which xref:shuffle:SortShuffleManager.adoc[SortShuffleManager] avoids merge-sorting data for no map-side aggregation
+Maximum number of reduce partitions below which shuffle:SortShuffleManager.md[SortShuffleManager] avoids merge-sorting data for no map-side aggregation

 Default: `200`